Dept24c/vivo/README.md

  user-name [:sys :users user-id :user/name] avatar-url [:sys :users user-id :user/avatar-url]}
 ```
 The map's keys are symbols and the values are [paths](#paths).
-The paths are used
+The paths are
-to index into Vivo state.
-Vivo then bind the value of the state at the specified
+used to index into Vivo state.
+Vivo then binds the value of the state at
-path to the appropriate symbol.
+the specified path to the appropriate symbol.
-For example, the `user-id` symbol will be bound to the value found in the
+For example, in the subscription map above, the `user-id` symbol will be
-Vivo state at `[:local :user/id]`.
+bound to the value found in the Vivo state at `[:local :user/id]`.

 Note that symbols may be used in a path.
 If a symbol is used in a path,
 it must be defined by another map entry.
 For example, `user-id` is used